 4. This is for my kids!
 I would agree with you, if not for the fact that the largest growing segment on Facebook is women between the ages of 45-65.
 If they are children, please alert Webster about their outdated definition!

 We can talk farther and to more people at once with the technology we have.
-A caveman finger painted an elephant on the cave and maybe 30-50 people saw it.
-We share a picture on flickr and thousands of people can see it.
+A caveman’s finger-painted an elephant on the cave and maybe 30-50 people saw it.
+We share a picture on Flickr and thousands of people can see it.
 They had stories in front of the fire where the entire tribe could communicate together.
 We have Youtube videos and Twitter & Facebook news feeds.
 Can someone please tell me the difference between the two?

 1. I spent 10 minutes on this social networking thing and it did not work!
 Saving the best for last has many benefits.
-First of all I could talk about this point for a longer period of time than you have actually been on social networking sites.
+First of all, I could talk about this point for a longer period of time than you have been on social networking sites.
 Second, I can say that of course not!
 Duh!
-Why would something just instantly work with no preparation, no forethought, no planning.
-That just does not make sesnse!
+Why would something just instantly work with no preparation, no forethought, no planning?
+That just does not make sense!
 Why would people automatically flock to you on LinkedIn after avoiding you in the “real” world!

 Social networking consistency is huge in this space.
-It is something that you must learn to master in order to become the rock star social networker we know you can be.
+It is something that you must learn to master to become the rock star social networker we know you can be.

 Social Networking Whining Period Officially Ends In 3 Days

 Now that you know the top whines, I want you to get them out of your system in the next 3 days, so you can start 2012 with a fresh outlook.
 Ready to eagerly engage new clients and dig deep to find the right prospects and referral partners.
 Social networking whining period ending shortly!